ravirameshbisht/java-interview-questions/README.md

 ### collection of java-interview-questions
 These resources are not mine, it is just a collection of java-interview-questions I found on the internet.
-Handy for referring before going for an interview
+Handy for referring before going for an interview.
+Multi threading can be ignored by beginners and mid level developers

 #### Table of Contents